Home

 An Interest in Astronomy, Mathematics, and Surveying

-In 1631 Schickard was appointed professor of astronomy, mathematics and geodesy at the University, because he had already significant achievements and publications in these areas, taking the chair from the famous German astronomer and mathematician Michael Maestlin, who died the same year.
+In 1631 Schickard was appointed professor of astronomy, mathematics, and geodesy at the University, because he had already significant achievements and publications in these areas, taking the chair from the famous German astronomer and mathematician Michael Maestlin, who died the same year.
 He lectured on architecture, fortification, and hydraulics.
 He also undertook land surveying of the duchy of Württemberg, which involved the first use of Willebrord Snell’s triangulation method in geodesic measurements.

 As professor of astronomy Schickard lectured on the topic and undertook research into the motion of the moon.
 He published Ephemeris Lunaris in 1631, which allowed the position of the moon to be determined at any time.
-We should note that, at a time when the Church was trying to insist that the Earth was at the centre of the universe, Schickard was a staunch supporter of heliocentric system.
+We should note that, at a time when the Church was trying to insist that the Earth was at the center of the universe, Schickard was a staunch supporter of the heliocentric system.
 In 1633 he was appointed dean of the philosophical faculty.

 Acquaintance With Johann Kepler